Transfer a Non-Nursing Degree to a BSN

 - Registered Nurse

 Some of the prerequisites for an accelerated BSN must be taken at the school a student has chosen to attend regardless of previous credits and learning experience, which can add to the overall degree completion time.
-These prerequisites may include healthcare coursework in chemistry, ethics, and mathematics.
+Students often have to complete this coursework with a grade of a C average or better.
+These prerequisites may include human anatomy and physiology I and II, chemistry with a lab component, statistics, nutrition, microbiology, and developmental psychology.

 Career Outlook Information